Landeck-Zams railway station: Rail services

 The most important connections are the bihourly running ÖBB-EuroCity trains from Basel and Zürich, respectively Bregenz to Wien Westbahnhof (Vienna West).
 Regional trains are only going eastbound to Innsbruck Hauptbahnhof and Hall in Tirol since the regional traffic between Landeck and St. Anton was completely abandoned and displaced by an improved coach service.
-Once a day there is also a connection to Dortmund or Münster in Germany.
+Once a day there is also a connection to Dortmund in Germany.

 In the winter season the station of Landeck is additionally frequented by ski-trains, predominantly from Denmark and the Netherlands.
 This trains are often stabled in Landeck for the holiday duration of their passengers.

 Bus services

 From the station forecourt, which is equipped with a guidance system, are departing urban buses (Landeck–Landeck-Zams –Zams) as well as regional lines.

 The following lines depart from Landeck-Zams: